storaged/VAP-SIRS/README.md

-# VIP-SIRS
+# VAP-SIRS
-A model for prediction of COVID-19 dynamics after immunity passport introduction
+A SEIR-based model for prediction of COVID-19 spread dynamics after vaccination passport implementation